3D Gap Opening in Non-Ideal MHD Protoplanetary Disks: Asymmetric Accretion, Meridional Vortices, and Observational Signatures: Methods

 \subsection{Planet}

 The planet is held on a fixed circular orbit at $r_p$ = 10 code units (c.u. hereafter) in the disk midplane.
-The planet-to-primary mass ratio $q$ is set to 0.001, corresponding to the Jupiter mass around a Sun-like star.
+The planet-to-primary mass ratio $q$ is set to 0.001, corresponding to the Jupiter mass around a Sun-like star, equivalent to 5.12 thermal mass.
 The total gravitational potential $\Phi$ considered in the simulation is $\Phi=\Phi_*+\Phi_p$, where $\Phi_*=-GM_*/r$ is the gravitational potential of the central star, and $\Phi_p$ is the potential of the planet, given by:

 where $M_p$ is the planet mass, $\bm{r}$ and $\bm{r_p}$ are vectors of each grid cell center and of the planet from the central star, and $r_s = 0.095$ is a smoothing length chosen to be 2.35 times the smallest cell size in the planet's vicinity.
 We ignore the indirect potential term that is due to the offset between the central star and center of gravity of the star-planet system, as it has a negligible impact on the perturbation structure \citep{2019ApJ...875...37M}.
 We also ignore the planet's mass increase due to accretion since it is small during the simulation.
 To minimize the influence of sudden planet insertion, the planet's mass is linearly increased with time, from zero at the start of the simulation to its final value at the time $t=2.3~\tau_p$ where $\tau_p$ is the planet's orbital period.